-- Children have multiple short visits to spend time with their teacher. - Children in Damselflies, Dragonflies and in Reception take part in a teddy bears
+- Children have multiple short visits to spend time with their teacher. - Children in Damselflies, Dragonflies and in Reception take part in a teddy bears picnic altogether at the end of the summer term.

-- picnic altogether at the end of the summer term. - Children who are new to Claremont are visited in their current setting by the Reception teacher. - Damselflies and Dragonflies have their lunch in the O'Byrne on the table next to the Reception children. - Joint Sports Day and Nativity production - Sharing stories about starting school such as 'I am too absolutely small for school' by Lauren Child or 'Starting School' by Janet and Allan Ahlberg - Nursery staff encourage greater independence in terms of children putting their own coats, welly boots, shoes and water-proofs on and independent use of the toilet and hand washing facilities. - Children receive specialist teaching with the same teachers they will have in Reception. - A Graduation Ceremony takes place for all children moving on to school and is attended by the Reception teacher and the Head Teacher. - Summative data is shared between nursery and Reception teachers and there is time to share any other vital information that will support the child's transition.
-Baseline Assessment is carried out. - Children receive a booklet all about life in Reception to share with their family. - Children and their families are encouraged to make a scrapbook all about themselves to share with their new class.
+- Children who are new to Claremont are visited in their current setting by the Reception teacher. - Damselflies and Dragonflies have their lunch in the O'Byrne on the table next to the Reception children. - Joint Sports Day and Nativity production - Sharing stories about starting school such as 'I am too absolutely small for school' by Lauren Child or 'Starting School' by Janet and Allan Ahlberg - Nursery staff encourage greater independence in terms of children putting their own coats, welly boots, shoes and water-proofs on and independent use of the toilet and hand washing facilities. - Children receive specialist teaching with the same teachers they will have in Reception. - A celebration assembly takes place in the summer term for all children moving on to school and is attended by the Reception teacher and the Head Teacher. - Summative data is shared between Nursery and Reception teachers and there is time to share any other vital information that will support the child's transition.
+Baseline Assessment is carried out.